s3m1s0n1c/trunk-recorder-node-red-stats/README.md

 * Change Topic in 'MQTT' node to reflect correct topic you are sending in mqtt plugin

+See [images](https://github.com/s3m1s0n1c/trunk-recorder-node-red-stats/images) folder for examples of each tab on the dashboard.

 Demo site @ https://status.psnscan.com/